Realchenz/Recipes-World/README.md

-Sure, here's a revised version of your README file:

----

 # Recipe Web Application

 This is a web application for displaying and managing recipes.
 The application features a landing page with summaries of recipes, detailed recipe pages, a shopping cart for ingredients, a carousel for instruction display, and a team page.
 The back-end is developed using Express.js, and the application is connected with the USDA FoodData Central API.